junwatu/automated-content-generation/blogs/README.md

 cd automated-content-generation
 ```

-after that make sure you rename file `env.local.example` to `env.local` and then set OpenAI API key there and don't forget to change Deep.ai key in `index.html` file.
+after that make sure you rename file `env.local.example` to `env.local` and then set OpenAI API key there and don't forget to change deep.ai key in `index.html` file.

 ```js
 deepai.setApiKey("your_api_key");